 Achieving advanced-level digital marketing is a worthwhile goal for many not-for-profits.
 The trick is to gather the right data effectively and use it to tailor your efforts.
-It's also about integrating your digital marketing strategies across systems and databases so they are all connecting, which will save time and effort in the long run.
+It's also about integrating your digital marketing strategies so they are all connecting, which will save time and effort in the long run.

 In broad terms, advanced digital marketing can be broken down into five main areas:

 - You actively monitor website engagement and refine what you are doing to improve engagement and search engine rankings.
 You appear on the first page of relevant search results and attract a lot of visitors to your site who engage well.

 - You can take donations and connect to other digital services you might offer such as a shop or member services area in a seamless way.